Rapid Prototyping Services & Low-Volume Manufacturing

 CNC Rapid Plastic Prototyping Service

-CNC Rapid Plastic Prototyping is a precision machining process to create high-fidelity prototype parts for in-development automotive lighting parts in small amounts, the popular processing technologies are CNC milling/carving, CNC turning, etc. CNC machined prototypes are made from the same material as your product that will be manufactured in a large quantity by using production technologies like injection molding.
+CNC Rapid Plastic Prototyping is a precision machining process to create high-fidelity prototype parts for in-development automotive lighting parts in small amounts, the popular processing technologies are CNC milling/carving, CNC turning, etc. CNC-machined prototypes are made from the same material as your product that will be manufactured in large quantities by using production technologies like injection molding.
 Normally, we use solid materials, such as polycarbonate sheets, plexiglass sheets, acrylic blocks, plexiglass rods, and some metals, like aluminum.
 With the polishing surface, you can get great automotive lighting prototypes with excellent optical properties.

-It is the best solution for custom plastic prototypes, such as automative light, and can meet your strict Strict requirements including the same material as your new products, tight tolerances, complex geometries, and fast delivery.
+It is the best solution for custom plastic prototypes, such as automotive lights, and can meet your strict Strict requirements including the same material as your new products, tight tolerances, complex geometries, and fast delivery.

 UVPLASTIC began to manufacture rapid prototyping services for global manufacturers of automotive lights in 2006.
 With excellent CNC prototyping capabilities, we are providing highly accurate plastic parts and functional prototyping for more than 1200 clients from 40 countries.

 Learn more about CNC Machining Rapid Prototyping Technology or just want to say hello to us.